sebastianczech/Google-Challenge-Scholarship-Mobile-Web/lesson-2-service-worker/README.md

-# Introducin the Service Worker
+# Introducing the Service Worker